 -

-See a travel medicine specialist so they can help you determine which vaccinations you need (if any) as well any prophylactic (preventative) medications such as Doxycycline for Malaria.
+See a travel medicine specialist so they can help you determine which vaccinations you need (if any) or any prophylactic (preventative) medications as well such as Doxycycline for Malaria.

 -